DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 _TL Note:_ Hokora is a mini shinto shrine.

-The green labyrinth [Ciel Mir Forest] - was a natural maze, with many trees, towering over the place, being lined up in disarray.
+The green labyrinth [Ciel Mir Forest] - was a natural maze, with many trees, towering over the ground, being lined up in disarray.
-With cover of their thick and dense leaves, only handful of light being able to pass through.

-They walked over muddy leaf mould.
+Only a sparse amount of light could pass through the cover of densely growing leaves.

+The ground was covered in muddy leaf mould
-Leaves, blown by wind, were shaking and rustling with a pleasant sound.
+Leaves blown by the wind were shaking and rustling with a pleasant sound.
-The serenity of this land was likely undisturbed for hundred years And now that...
+The serenity of this land had likely been undisturbed for hundreds of years.
+And now that...

 "Kai, cannot thee run it more silently?
-This thing, thee call a car, is just too noisy.
+This thing thee call a car, is just too noisy.
 It spoils the forest's serenity."

 "I'm already doing my best here, you know?"

-He already lost count of how many times Reiren, who was sitting besides him on passenger seat cross-legged, complained.
+He had already lost count of how many times the Reiren sitting cross-legged complained from the passenger seat.

-"It might not seem like that, but we got low noise tires so it is actually quite silent ride.
+"It might not seem so, but our tires are low-noise.
+They are actually quite silent.
-I already explained, but behind us we got 30 cars lined up."
+I explained it already, but we have around 30 cars lined up behind us."

 "...Good grief."

-"By the way, this road is quite thin..."
+"By the way, this road is quite narrow..."

-"Indeed so, but it shall not become any more thinner though, so these cars shall be able to pass."
+"Indeed so.
+It shall not become any more narrower though, so these cars shall be able to pass."

-Shrine maiden pointed in front of a front window.
+The shrine maiden pointed towards the front window.
-With Reiren showing them the way, Urza Resistance Army, led by Jeanne, was crossing the unmapped forest.
+With Reiren showing them the way, the Urza Resistance Army, led by Jeanne, was crossing the unmapped forest.
 ...The largest forest in the world.

-While looking up a great tree, that was completely filling the sight before them, 28 military cars were passing through.
+While looking up towards great trees completely filling their field of vision, 28 military cars were moving forward.
-And Kai was driving the car, that was leading them.
+And Kai was driving the car leading them.
-He was driving in accordance with Reiren's guidance, who was sitting on passenger seat, and following from behind was regiment of vehicles.
+He was following Reiren's guidance, who was sitting on passenger seat.

-_TL Note:_ There are two confusing points: First it was 30 but then 28?
-Another thing is that here author also uses `車両` which is rather translated as railway transport.
+Behind them was the regiment of vehicles.

 "Kai, turn to the right here."

-With these words, all of the sudden Reiren directed him to the right.
+With these words, all of a sudden Reiren directed him to the right.

 "Here?"

-"We just passed by it would seems."
+"We just passed by, it would seem."

 "Couldn't you tell me 5 seconds earlier!?"

 He quickly steered the wheel.
-Towards the road, entangled by roots of the ancient tree.
+Towards the road entangled by roots of the ancient tree.
-Because of the roots, the road was uneven and it also obscured their field of vision.
+Because of the roots, the road was uneven, and their field of vision was also obscured.
-But what helped them is that this road was as wide as the main road.
+But what helped them was that the road was as wide as the main road.

-"This time it is quite wide road, but..."
+"This time it is quite a wide road, but..."

-"Atractylodes purine passed here.
+"An atractylodes purine has passed through here.
 Look at these trees with their barks being peeled off.
-These are marks left by Atractylodes purine."
+These are the marks left by Atractylodes purine."

 _TL Note:_ wtf is `オケラチュチュプリン`

 "Atractylodes...?"

-"It is huge hedgehog.
+"It is massive hedgehog.
 When it becomes round, its diameter can be around 10 meters."

 Reiren nonchalantly answered.

-"It rarely appears, but when it comes rolling over car, there will be nothing left."
+"It rarely appears, but if it comes rolling over the car, there will be nothing left."

 "Wait a sec...!?"

 "Hey, wait a second!?"

 From their back seats on left and right, Resistance soldiers Saki and Ashlan shouted.
-Up until now they remained completely bored, but now they reached out in confusion.
+Up until now they were completely bored, but now they reached out in confusion

 "Wait, wait, Reiren-chan!?
-You're our expert on this elven forest, aren't you?
+You're our expert on this Elven forest, right?
 What are we going to do if this thing appears!"

-"That's right, are you sure it is good idea to take this road!?"
+"That's right, are you sure it's a good idea to take this road!?"

 "No need for worry."